-Using the Health inquiry model (Figure 3) for particular purposes is central to the Health General syllabus.
+Using the Health inquiry model (Figure 1) for particular purposes is central to the Health General syllabus.
 The Health inquiry model procedural knowledge must be integrated into the subject matter and assessment of all units.
 Teaching and learning in Health is underpinned by three stages of inquiry: define and understand, plan and act, and evaluate and reflect.
-These inquiry stages are used, procedurally, as a pedagogy and a conceptual framework and interact with the salutogenic approach in the investigation of health issues in a specific context.
-Each stage of inquiry uses unit-specific approaches that are developmental across the four units (see the Unit-specific approaches table).
-Further information is available in the QCAA Portal subject-specific resources (Additional resources tab - Health inquiry model resources).
+These inquiry stages are used, procedurally, as a pedagogy and a conceptual framework and interact with the overarching approach, Charter and resources and facilitate the investigation of health issues in a specific context using the 'river of life'.